Join whatsapp channel Join Now

 Point object

-If the position of the object changes by distances much greater than its own size in a reasonable duration of time, then the object may be regarded as a point object.
+If the position of the object changes by distances much greater than its size in a reasonable duration of time, then the object may be regarded as a point object.

 Examples: Earth can be regarded as a point object for studying its motion around the sun.